 - Experience with GPU, high-throughput, and/or distributed computing

-IDA will be accepting applications starting October 2019 and must be received no later than January 15, 2020.
-Please check back here mid-October to access the application link for the Data Science Fellowship program.
+IDA will be accepting applications starting September 2019 and must be received no later than January 4, 2020.

-- In addition to the application, applicants at later stages in the process will be required to submit a the following documents:
+In addition to the application, applicants at later stages in the process will be required to submit the following documents:

 - Personal Statement— explain in 1,000 words or less why you want to work in the area of data science and analytics in defense and national security and how your background/experience will contribute to IDA’s work